 - Permission and accessibility.
 If collecting cones yourself, make sure they are on your property or that you have permission from the landowner.
 If it is a suitable location for the NCFS or HRI to collect, again it should be from trees where we have permission or could obtain permission to collect.
 The cones should be reachable from the ground, with ladders or using a bucket lift on a truck.
 Hedges are ideal if they have cones because they are easier to collect from the ground.
 In order to use a lift, the trees need to be in areas that are relatively flat and accessible to a truck.
 Even if we aren’t able to collect from them this year, it is helpful to the NCFS to know about locations for potential future collections.

 - Time of collection is important.
 Cones should be ripe but still retaining the seeds.
+Carolina hemlock cones can begin ripening in Western North Carolina as early as August.
+Eastern hemlocks ripen slightly later, beginning around September.
 Please note: Hemlock will retain brown cones from the year before on the tree and some of these may have seed in them.
 These seeds will not be viable.
 Only this year’s cones are of interest.
 (See additional information on ripeness and collection below.)

-Please review the detailed information and instructions on cone collection below.
+Please review the detailed instructions below on cone collection.

 Eastern vs Carolina hemlock identification